Do Go On - 125 - The Legend of Bigfoot

 and accidentally put it in that calendar?

-All of that surely there's a fun fact in there somewhere
+Surely there's a fun fact in there somewhere.

-I think the fact that it cost five bucks into the art show was the fun fact.
+I think the fact that it costs five bucks to enter the archer was the fun thing.

 I thought helicopter rides was fun.